marisamorby/marisamorby.com/site/src/writing.md

 ---
 layout: default
-title: Articles
+title: Writing
 pagination:
   alias: posts
   data: posts.all
   size: 500
 ---

-# All Articles
+# All Writing
 **Hey there, happy you're here!
 I've got a few hobbies and interests that I'm really excited about, and love sharing what I'm learning.
-You'll find articles about design, research, and climate.
+You'll find posts about design, research, and climate.
 Enjoy!**

 - [Nature & Climate Change](/nature-and-climate-change/)
 - [Design & Research](/design-and-research/)